BioDepot/fiji-demo/README.md

-Additionally, There are two sample workflows provided; one performs segmentation and analysis of focal adhesions in a sample set of images, while the other performs _TODO (Shishir): write what the BigStitcher workflow does_.
+Additionally, There are two sample workflows provided; one performs segmentation and analysis of focal adhesions in a sample set of images, while the other demonstrates 3D stitching of sample set of images using the BigStitcher software package.

 # Usage
 ## Opening the Workflows